gsavage/definite/README.md

 The call to `TableDefinition.define` starts the definition.
 The single argument is the name of the table, which can be a string or a symbol.
 The block passed in should consist of `column` statements, which are broadly similar to an `add_column` call within an ActiveRecord migration.

-### Running Definitive
+### Running Definite

-The `definitive` executable takes a number of arguments:
+The `definite` executable takes a number of arguments:

-- *definitive read filename* - Reads the filename table definition to check that it is a valid file.
+- *definite read filename* - Reads the filename table definition to check that it is a valid file.
 This operation does not change your database at all.

-- *definitive read filepath* - Reads the all the `.table` files in the filepath, recursively.
+- *definite read filepath* - Reads the all the `.table` files in the filepath, recursively.
 Directory structure does not imply a namespace.
 Files are checked for validity.
 This operation does not change your database at all.